Not present in UK

-The Forestry Commission's contingency plan outlines the measures which would be taken if an outbreak of emerald ash borer were discovered in the UK.
+The Forestry Commission's EAB contingency plan is available on the Defra Plant Health Portal and outlines the measures which would be taken if an outbreak was discovered in the UK.

 Forest Research scientists have visited Russia to study the pest there, and have co-written a scientific paper on the distribution, impact and rate of spread of emerald ash borer in the Moscow region.

 Emerald ash borer was accidentally introduced into North America, probably in the 1990s, and most likely in imported, untreated wooden packaging material, such as crates, imported from Asia.
 It has since spread to a large part of the USA and Canada, where it is causing widespread damage and deaths to ash trees costing many tens of millions of dollars.

 As in the UK, ash are important commercially and ecologically in North America, as well as being widely used as amenity trees in towns and cities.